January 19, 2021

 It sounds so simple doesn’t it?
 But in reality it takes some effort.
 Start with the kitchen counters and wipe them off after meals and at the least dinner.
 Then once you feel like you’ve got a handle on that task, add checking the bathroom counters to your routine.
 Put that toothpaste tube away and put the toiletries back where they belong.
 Give the counters and sink a quick wipe if necessary.

 At the end of the day, the last thing I (you too?) want to do is unload and/or load the dishwasher.
-The silly thing is that this dreaded task only takes a couple minutes.
+The silly thing is that this dreaded task only takes a couple of minutes.
 Why do we always put it off?
 Get in the habit of loading the dishwasher after dinner, wiping down the kitchen table, clearing and wiping the counters, and give that sink a little scrub.
 When you get up the next morning you will be so glad you did!

-Some of my favorite products are in this post:
+Some of my favorite products:

 - I use white trays in the kitchen to keep items neat and tidy (I also have one for honey, sugar, cinnamon sugar by the coffee pot.)
 I also have Fiestaware dishes and love them if you are looking for simple and attractive dishware that works well with kids.
-The aqua pitcher in the window is also Fiesta.

 - I keep bar mop towels on the counter – you can see mine in my shop here.
 The container that holds them is Anchor-Hocking (from Target).